cityofaustin/Residential-Permitting/_projects/shed/consult.md

   * Have a Heating, Ventilation, and Air Conditioning unit (HVAC),
   * And/or have electricity.

+## 2. Fill out the property and profile cards.

+&nbsp;

-## 2. Bring your Property Survey if possible
+## 3. Bring your Property Survey if possible

 Your property survey, also called a cadastral survey, isn’t required during the consultation, but will show the reviewer whether or not you can move forward with your project as planned.
 Property surveys give reviewers insight into details like: